 Recipe Variations

-- Make nuggets: Cut the tenders into smaller pieces to make chicken nuggets.
+- Make nuggets: Cut the chicken pieces into bite-sized pieces to make chicken nuggets.

 - Adapt seasonings: You can easily use different seasonings for the breading.
-Add a little cayenne if you like things spicy, or use other dried herbs like oregano or thyme.
+Add a little cayenne pepper if you like things spicy, or use other dried herbs like oregano or thyme.
+You can also replace the garlic powder with onion powder or use your favorite seasoning salt.

 - Pesto Chicken Stuffed Spaghetti Squash